szufix/mapel/index.rst

 Test
 -----------------------------
-If everthing was correctly downloaded and imported then after writing the following command:
+If everything was correctly downloaded and imported then after writing the following command:
 ::

     mapel.test()